mozilla/glean/docs/dev/cut-a-new-release.md

     2. Add a new `# Unreleased Changes` on top

+2. Bump the versions
+    * Rust crates: Bump `version` in [`glean-core/Cargo.toml`](https://github.com/mozilla/glean/blob/master/glean-core/Cargo.toml) and [`glean-core/Cargo.toml`](https://github.com/mozilla/glean/blob/master/glean-core/ffi/Cargo.toml).
-2. Bump `libraryVersion` in the top-level [.buildconfig.yml](https://github.com/mozilla/glean/blob/master/.buildconfig.yml) file.
-Be sure you're following semver, and if in doubt, ask.
+    * Kotlin package: Bump `libraryVersion` in the top-level [.buildconfig.yml](https://github.com/mozilla/glean/blob/master/.buildconfig.yml) file.
+    * Be sure you're following semver, and if in doubt, ask.
 3. Land the commits that perform the steps above.
 This takes a PR, typically, because of branch protection on master.
 4. Cut the actual release.
     1. Click "Releases", and then "Draft a New Release" in the github UI.